-Go ahead and put on your thinking cap and solve this challenge.
-And be sure to come back tomorrow to find the solution.
+Do your best!
+And be sure to check back tomorrow for the solution.

 National PTA recently thanked Mathnasium and other sponsors of their STEM + Families in...